CDP-C™ CERTIFIED DRONE PILOT, COMMERCIAL

-Once you have enrolled on the course we will send to you a Course Handbook.
+Once you have enrolled on the course we will send to you a Course Handbook in your choice of either English or Chinese.
 This covers all the subjects in the theory side of the course.
 You will also be given access to the UAV Academy Online Student Portal where you will find additional background reading and a library of past examination questions.

 PART 2 – Ground School

-You will spend two days in a classroom with one of our highly experienced instructors.
+You will spend two days in a classroom with a highly experienced instructor.
 The subjects studied during the two days cover Hong Kong air law and regulations, as well as the course contents listed below.
 You will need a good knowledge in all of these subjects as this is considered by the authorities to be a requirement to ensure safe UAV operations complying with regulations.
 At the end of the two days you will sit a Multiple Choice Examination.
 There are 50 questions, for each question you have to pick the correct answer from 4 possible answers; there will only be one correct answer.
-The course is structured and delivered so as to ensure that you have the required knowledge to pass the exam by the time you come to sit it!
+The course is delivered in English and is structured and delivered so as to ensure that you have the required knowledge to pass the exam by the time you come to sit it!

 Air Law and Responsibilities